markmcwong/legal-case-search-engine/README.txt

 - postings.txt - used for storing the document frequency and the list of every doc ID and its weighted term frequency that contains the term
 - Bonus.docx - A word document explaining our different approaches to query refinement
 - freetext.py - A version of the search engine treating everything as free text
-- search_test.py - A past version of the search engine which was used to test other search methods
 - index_helper.py -
 - bm25.py - used for experiments with BM25 scoring method replacing TF-IDF
 - model_request.py - used for sending request to the heroku server for getting similar words in query expansions